vannu07/ML_Screen_roaster/README.md

 # 🔥 Screen Time Roast Analyzer

-A comprehensive Python system that analyzes user screen time data and generates dynamic, personalized roasts using machine learning and the Gemini API.
+A comprehensive, production-ready Python system that analyzes user screen time data and generates dynamic, personalized roasts using machine learning and the Gemini API.

 ## 🎯 Project Overview